api3dao/airseeker-v1/aws-lambda-deploy-guide.md

 yarn build
 ```

-### Airseeker Deployment Strategies
+### General Airseeker Deployment Notes

 The deployed Airseeker function won't immediately start (due to the scheduler).

-There are two main strategies for dealing with this:
+There are three main strategies for dealing with this:

-1. Deploy this Airseeker using a different service name in `serverless.yaml`, so that both Airseekers can run
+1. If an Airseeker is already deployed, deploy the new Airseeker using a different service name in `serverless.yaml`, so
-   concurrently.
+   that both Airseekers can run concurrently.
 Wait for the new Airseeker to start.
-Once it does, ensure that you're satisfied that it is functioning
+Once it does, ensure that you're
-   correctly (by referring to the target chains and/or CloudWatch logs).
-You may then revert the name of the service
+   satisfied that it is functioning correctly (by referring to the target chains and/or CloudWatch logs).
+You may then
-   stack to the old Airseeker and remove it or alternatively delete it using the AWS CloudFormation console.
+   revert the name of the service stack to the old Airseeker and remove it or alternatively delete it using the AWS
+   CloudFormation console.
 2. Deploy Airseeker using the default service name and start the new Airseeker immediately using the invoke commands
    below.
+3. Deploy Airseeker using the default service name and wait up to 14 minutes for the deployed Airseeker to start.

 **Deploy Airseeker:**